-- 104. (1) The Director may issue a registered club, a registered bookmaker or a registered bookmaker's agent with a replacement certificate of registration at any time if the Director is satisfied that - (a) the original certificate has been lost, stolen, destroyed or damaged; or - (b) the particulars on the original certificate have changed; or - (c) there are other reasonable grounds to do so. - (2) Without limiting the generality of subsection (1), the Director may issue a replacement certificate of registration to a bookmaker's agent who changes his or her principal. - (3) The Director, in his or her discretion, may charge a fee to recover the reasonable costs of issuing the replacement certificate.
+- 105. (1) The Director may issue a registered club, a registered bookmaker or a registered bookmaker's agent with a replacement certificate of registration at any time if the Director is satisfied that - (a) the original certificate has been lost, stolen, destroyed or damaged; or - (b) the particulars on the original certificate have changed; or - (c) there are other reasonable grounds to do so. - (2) Without limiting the generality of subsection (1), the Director may issue a replacement certificate of registration to a bookmaker's agent who changes his or her principal. - (3) The Director, in his or her discretion, may charge a fee to recover the reasonable costs of issuing the replacement certificate.

-Protection for racing administrators
+Protection for racing administrators and officials

-- 105. (1) The Director is not personally liable for any act done or purported or omitted to be done by the Director in good faith in the exercise or performance of the Director's powers or functions under this or any other Act. - (2) A member of a Council is not personally liable for any act done or purported or omitted to be done by the member in good faith in connection with the exercise or performance of the Council's powers or functions under this or any other Act.
+- 106. (1) The Director or a racing official is not personally liable for any act done or purported or omitted to be done by the Director or racing official in good faith in the exercise or performance of the Director's or racing official's powers or functions under this or any other Act. - (2) A member of a Council or regulatory panel is not personally liable for any act done or purported or omitted to be done by the member in good faith in connection with the exercise or performance of the Council's or regulatory panel's powers or functions under this or any other Act.

-- (3) A liability that would, but for this section, attach to the Director attaches to the Crown. - (4) A liability that would, but for this section or the Statutory Authorities (Protection from Liability of Members) Act 1993, attach to a member of a Council attaches to the Council.
+- (3) A liability that would, but for this section, attach to the Director or a racing official attaches to the Crown. - (4) A liability that would, but for this section or the Statutory Authorities (Protection from Liability of Members) Act 1993, attach to a member of a Council attaches to the Council. - (5) A liability that would, but for this section or the Statutory Authorities (Protection from Liability of Members) Act 1993, attach to a member of a regulatory panel attaches to the Crown.